Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 <img src="https://raw.githubusercontent.com/Akashic101/8.-Martinslauf-Paderborn/refs/heads/master/results/population_pyramid.png" alt="A violin plot comparing the amount of runners per age group between 2023 and 2024" width=800>

-This plot shows the clear growth in this yearly event with an increase of 99 runners, most in the WHK, M30, W30 and M35 class.
-The biggest decline was in the W35 and M60 class, however in the later one a runner got promoted to the M65 class (happy birthday) so it's one less decline than shown.
+This plot shows the clear growth in this yearly event, with an increase of 99 runners, most in the WHK, M30, W30 and M35 classes.
+The biggest decline was in the W35 and M60 classes; however, in the later one, a runner got promoted to the M65 class (happy birthday), so it's one less decline than shown.

-In total 126 runners ran in both years with 20 runners switching classes since last year with possible even more that ran the 6k last year and the 10k this year.
-A single runner somehow managed to go from M45 to M35, however since time-travel is not officially against the rules I assume this is allowed.
+In total, 126 runners ran in both years, with 20 runners switching classes since last year, with possible even more that ran the 6k last year and the 10k this year.
+A single runner somehow managed to go from M45 to M35, however since time-travel is not officially against the rules, I assume this is allowed.

 ### Grouped Bar Chart

-Since we now have access to all the data from the last two runs we can also compare the results of runners that competed in both years (looking forward to seeing mine next year).
-For this we can use a grouped bar chart which is perfect to compare two variables across difference points in time.
+Since we now have access to all the data from the last two runs, we can also compare the results of runners that competed in both years (looking forward to seeing mine next year).
+For this, we can use a grouped bar chart, which is perfect to compare two variables across different points in time.
 We can query all runners from both years and see if their time improved like this:

 ```sql:SQL